-- 2 x 400 ml cans organic chopped tinned tomatoes (with juice)
+- 3 cups organic chopped tinned tomatoes (with juice)

 - Turn the Instant Pot on.
 Press the Sauté function key (it will show Normal, 30 minutes).

 - Add the olive oil, onions, carrots, celery and chilli to the pot.
-Keep the lid off.
 Sauté for about 5 minutes, stirring a couple of times.
 In the meantime, prepare the rest of the ingredients.

 - After 5 minutes, add the beef and break it apart using a spatula.
 Stir through, then add the rest of the ingredients except for the bay leaf and tomatoes, and stir again.
 Cook on Sauté for 5 more minutes to brown off the meat.

 - Close and lock the lid of the Instant Pot.
 Check that the steam valve knob is pointing to Sealing.

 - Select Manual (High Pressure) and set the time to 20 minutes.
 Wait for the Instant Pot to beep three times to let you know it’s getting to work.
 You can now walk away and do your thing.